yousefamar/herethings/README.md

 ## Usage

 To launch the web server, run `npm start` which is equivalent to `node build/server.js`.
+For debug, `nodemon` is recommended, and for production, `forever`.

 By default, it will run on port 8080.
 To change that, set the PORT enviroment variable, i.e. `PORT=8081 npm start`.